College Prep Systems

 • Getting started in tasks (initiating)

-• Breaking down steps into parts and following them
+• Breaking down steps into parts and following through to completion

 • Regulating your emotions